 They easily allow the creation of a very spacious attic or additional rooms at a far lower price.
 In addition to all of this, these roofs also cuts down heating costs by distributing the heat evenly throughout the room.

-Their even bottom edges make for easy installation of gutters or gutter alternatives, too.
+Their even bottom edges make for easy installation of standard types of gutters or gutter alternatives, too.
 Because they're all even-leveled, cleaning them is simpler and water is distributed around them evenly, making for more efficient drainage.

 Better Heat Distribution